 Former employees

 Former employees (other than SES) may also seek a review by the MPC of a determination that they breached the Code where the determination was made after their APS employment ceased.
-The relevant provisions are in Division 7.3 of the PS Regulations.
+The relevant provisions are in Subdivision D of Division 2, Part 6 of the PS Regulations.
 As no sanction can be imposed on a former employee, the PS Regulations do not provide for review rights for former employees in relation to sanction decisions.

 Other avenues for review or remedy